lithdew/reliable/README.md

 ## Usage

+In the case you are looking to quickly get a project or demo up and running, it is recommended you use `Endpoint`.

+When plugging **reliable** into your own custom-built UDP networking protocol, consider ditching `Endpoint` completely and directly work with `Conn`.

 **reliable** uses Go modules.
 To include it in your project, run the following command:

 ```
 $ go get github.com/lithdew/reliable
 ```

-In the case you are looking to quickly get a project or demo up and running, it is recommended you use `Endpoint`.

-When plugging **reliable** into your own custom-built UDP networking protocol, consider to ditch `Endpoint` completely and directly work with `NewConn`.

 ## Example